Fairey Barracuda: Surviving aircraft

-Over 2,500 Barracudas were delivered to the FAA, more than any other type ordered by the Royal Navy at that date.
-However, unlike numerous other aircraft of its era, none were retained for posterity and no complete examples of the aircraft exist today.

-Since the early 1970s, the Fleet Air Arm Museum has been collecting Barracuda components from a wide variety of sources throughout the British Isles; it has the long-term aim of rebuilding an example.
+Over 2,500 Barracudas were delivered to the FAA, more than any other type ordered by the Royal Navy by then.
+Unlike numerous other aircraft of its era, none were retained for posterity and no complete examples of the aircraft exist today.
+Since the early 1970s, the Fleet Air Arm Museum has been collecting Barracuda components from a wide variety of sources throughout the British Isles to rebuild one.